Tips for Canadians moving to Ireland

 5. Complete the application form titled ‘Foreign Licence Holders Application for Reduced Essential Driver Training (EDT) and/or Exemption from Six Months Wait Time for Driving Test’.

 6. Enclose a Letter of Entitlement.
-This is a document that you must get from the licensing body who issued your foreign license.
+This is a document that you must get from the licensing body that issued your foreign license.

 7. Post these to Reduced EDT, National Driver Licence Service, PO Box 858, Southside Delivery Office, and Cork.